How Do I Navigate Shallow Waters in All Safety

 7. Use a Depth Stick

-If necessary use a depth stick, oar or pole to gauge the depth of the water ahead of you, especially in areas with uncertain or changing depths.
+If necessary, use a depth stick, oar, or pole to gauge the depth of the water ahead.

-Oars are a necessary requirement to have on board.
+Oars are necessary to have on board.

 8. You Ran Aground (Different from Beaching)